CISA.gov

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker full control of the device.
+Successful exploitation of these vulnerabilities could allow an attacker to gain high-level access to and remotely operate the device, potentially putting it into a non-functional state.

 3. TECHNICAL DETAILS 3.1 AFFECTED PRODUCTS